 Common Questions About Orthodontics

-To help you feel more comfortable, here are some answers to common questions many people have about orthodontics.
+To help you feel more comfortable, here are some answers to many common questions about orthodontics from people around Middlebury and Watertown.

-The American Association of Orthodontists recommends that every child have their first orthodontic evaluation by age seven.
+The American Association of Orthodontists and Dr. Mark Clauss recommend that every child have their first orthodontic evaluation by age seven.

-Early orthodontic intervention can allow us to break your child’s treatment up into two phases, rather than one longer (or even costlier) one.
+Early orthodontic intervention can allow Dr. Clauss to break your child’s treatment up into two phases, rather than one longer (or even costlier) one.

-We often rely on this method to help avoid the need for oral surgery.
+We often rely on this method to help avoid oral surgery.

 Phase 1 is interceptive, where we try to catch potential problems before they start.
 We adjust the early formation and development of your child's mouth.